Minnesota Supreme Court: The Legal Foundation of These Charges is UNCONSTITUTIONAL.

 “Justice must be impartial.
 When politics and personal history enter the courtroom, justice is compromised.”

-The videos below provide a broader lens.
+The video below provides a broader lens.
 They show how systemic bias, selective enforcement, and political agendas have repeatedly undermined the progress of Black entrepreneurs.
 Each story adds weight to the argument that Granny’s is not an exception—it is part of a national crisis of justice and equity.

 Minnesota Governor Tim Walz is expected to unveil new initiatives aimed at addressing fraud across the state.
 The announcement will outline steps to strengthen oversight, protect taxpayer dollars, and restore public trust.
 Stay tuned for key details on the proposed measures and their potential impact on Minnesota’s businesses and communities.